Football Federation of Honduras

-The Honduras Football Federation (Federación de Fútbol de Honduras), known as FFH, is the official football governing body in Honduras and is in charge of the Honduras national team.
-FFH was founded in 1951 and joined FIFA the same year.
+The Football Federation of Honduras (Federación de Fútbol de Honduras), known as FFH, is the official football governing body in Honduras and is in charge of the Honduras national team.
+FFH was founded in 1951 (current federation) and joined FIFA in 1946.
 It joined CONCACAF in 1961.

 As of April 11, 2024, the federation officially rebranded from the National Autonomous Football Federation of Honduras (FENAFUTH) to Football Federation of Honduras (FFH), changing name, logo and colours.